prowriting/prowritingaid.csharp/docs/AsyncContextualThesaurusResultApi.md

 <a name="asynccontextualthesaurusresultgetresult"></a>
 # **AsyncContextualThesaurusResultGetResult**
-> ContextualThesaurusResponse AsyncContextualThesaurusResultGetResult (string taskId)
+> AsyncResponseContextualThesaurusResponse AsyncContextualThesaurusResultGetResult (string taskId)